tohyuting/tp/docs/team/wangZhenlin.md

 ## Project: CLI-nic

-CLI-nic is a desktop application used to help sales managers for medical products keep track of medical products and storage.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is optimized for these managers to update product conditions and access critical product information quickly via fast typing.
+CLI-nic is **an application to help medical supply managers keep track of medical products and storage.** It is optimized for these managers to **update product supply conditions and access critical product information quickly** via fast typing and efficient Graphical User Interface interaction.
 It is written in Java, and has about __ kLoC.

 Given below are my contributions to the project.